-Steve Marcelin is a Bachelor of Architecture candidate at the BAC.
+Steve Marcelin is a Bachelor of Design Studies candidate with a double concentration in Sustainable Design and Architectural Technology.
 He grew up in Haiti and moved to Boston at the age of fourteen.
 He studied architecture at Wentworth Institute of Technology for a year before transferring to the BAC.

 As a child, Steve grew up around carpenters and engineers.
 Though he was familiar with Haitian building techniques, he found himself attracted to foreign methods of construction.
 "I remember asking my mother why we only use concrete in Haiti," says Steve, "Why we don't use wood like the United States."
 After his first year of architecture at Wentworth, he learned that architecture is contextual.